Three Focus Failures and How to Avoid Them

 Said another way: “what if I fail?”

 Well, you might.
-But the choice is not between assured success and possible failure, it is between assured failure and possible success.
+But the choice is not between definite success and possible failure, it is between definite failure and possible success.

 If you don’t set a deadline, you will definitely not publish something good.
+You will do what I did and waffle back and forth.
 Failure is guaranteed.

 If you do set a deadline, you might publish something good.
 Success is a possibility.